conradhalling/jekyll-theme-chirpy/_posts/2025-09-10-cape-cod-2025-day-eight.md

 to depart at 8:00 a.m., but I left at 8:53 a.m.

 As I’ve noted before, it was nearly four miles from my campsite in Area 7 to the entrance of the park and the Cape Cod Rail Trail.
-I rode steadily north without overexerting myself, staying within Zone 2, and I was disciplined, taking a rest and food break every ten miles.
+I rode steadily north on the rail trail without overexerting myself, staying within Zone 2, and I was disciplined, taking a rest and food break every ten miles.
 For food I was consuming granola bars and drinking Gatorade.

-I took my first break just north of Locust Road in Eastham; I considering swinging over to the Little Capistrano Bike Shop to show Mark my setup and compliment him on the brake repairs, but I was worried about time.
-At 15 miles, I reached the intersection of the Cape Cod Rail Trail with Lecount Hollow Road.
+I took my first break just north of Locust Road in Eastham after riding ten miles; I considering swinging over to the Little Capistrano Bike Shop to show Mark my setup and compliment him on the brake repairs, but I was worried about time.
+At 15 miles, I reached the intersection of the Cape Cod Rail Trail with LeCount Hollow Road.
 I rode up Ocean View Drive along the shoreline, climbing slowly with a breeze in my face, until I turned left on Long Pond Road.
 I rode past Long Pond into Wellfleet, and I reached twenty miles on West Main Street, where I took another food break.

 I continued along the East Coast Greenway route west of Route 6.
 This route had some hills, including one hill where I had to walk my bike up.
 I was passed by